Keywords

 The inoculation wells with the control treatment yielded the expected outcomes under the expected conditions.
 The positive and medium controls lacked fungal growth, whereas the negative and growth controls indicated opposite results.
 Moreover, the growth control treatment showed the strongest fungal growth due to the absence of effective antifungal effects.

-MFC test on C. albicans
+MFC result on C. albicans

 The MFC test results for C. albicans presented in Table 2 indicated that the 45% treatment exhibited fungal growth compared to the 50% and 55% treatments.
 Compared to the control treatment, the number of colonies was much lower for the 45% treatment.
 Based on these observations, the MFC value was determined at a concentration of 50%.

 C. albicans’s control treatment yielded similar results to those of A. niger.
 However, the positive control with 2% ketoconazole exhibited no fungal growth.
 Ketoconazole, a commonly used conventional antifungal agent exhibited antifungal activity that was significantly more potent than fraction 1 of patchouli oil.
-The results indicate that a concentration of at most 2% ketoconazole can eradicate fungi.
+The results indicated that a concentration of at most 2% ketoconazole can eradicate fungi.

-MFC test on M. gypseum
+MFC result on M. gypseum

 MFC test was conducted at three concentrations, notably 50%, 55% and 60% which were found to inhibit fungal growth in the previous MIC test.
 The results showed that, at 50% fungal growth remained on the PDA media in all petri dishes.
 At 55%, four petri dishes were still observed to be overgrown with fungus, whereas the other two were clear.
 The number of colonies form in each petri dish at 50% and 55% did not exceed three, this growth was relatively small, indicating that the antifungal agent only inhibited fungal growth but did not eradicate M gypseum.
 In addition, at 60%, fungal growth was unobserved in all petri dishes; hence, the MFC value was determined at this concentration.
 The MFC test results for the control treatment were consistent with the prior MIC test.
 The positive and medium controls exhibited no fungal growth compared to the negative and growth controls.

-MIC test on T. mentagrophytes
+MIC result on T. mentagrophytes

 MFC testing on T. mentagrophytes was conducted at two concentrations, notably 95% and 100%, which were found to inhibit fungal growth in the previous MIC test.
 The results showed that, at 95%, five petri dishes were still overgrown with fungus, whereas one was not.
 The number of colonies formed was not significantly high; hence, the antifungal agent appeared to only inhibit but not eradicate fungi.
 At 100%, fungal growth was unobserved in all Petri dishes; hence, the MIC value was determined at this concentration.
 The control treatment for the MFC test on T. mentagrophytes yielded similar results to those of M. gypseum.
 The positive control at 2% ketoconazole and fluconazole did not support fungal growth.
 This suggests that 2% ketoconazole and fluconazole as conventional antifungal agents, have significantly more potent effects than fraction 1 of patchouli oil.